George-Sucuzhanay/George-Sucuzhanay/README.md

 * 📖 Passionate about learning new programming langauges
 * 🏠 Enjoy mentoring others and creating websites
 * ❤️ I love building websites and collaborating with teams
-* 🛠 Currently learning about JavaScript and React
+* 🛠 Currently learning about JavaScript and ReactJS

 #### My Skills
 * Development: HTML, CSS, JavaScript and Java (Basic), ReactJS